zarr-developers/VirtualiZarr/examples/virtualizarr-with-lithops/README.md

 # Generate a virtual zarr dataset using lithops

-This example walks through how to create a virtual dataset from a collection of necdf files on s3 using lithops to open each file in parralel then concatenate them into a single virtual dataset.
+This example walks through how to create a virtual dataset from a collection of netCDF files on s3 using lithops to open each file in parallel then concatenate them into a single virtual dataset.

 ## Credits